Rio de Janeiro Metro

 Rio de Janeiro Metro Lines

-Rio de Janeiro metro has very small metro network with 2 lines.
-The lines are recognized by its color.
+Rio de Janeiro Metro has a very small network with 2 lines.
+The lines are identified by their colour.

-● Line 1 – Line 1 which is orange in color operates through downtown Rio, south zone and the neighborhood areas of north zone.
-It runs from Saens Pena towards Ipanema/General Osorio.
-It was the first line to be constructed way back in the year 1979 with all of its stations built underground.
-Line 1 is 18km long and it covers 19 stations.
+Line 1 – Line 1, which is orange in colour, runs through downtown Rio, the South Zone and the neighbourhoods of the North Zone.
+It runs from Saens Pena to Ipanema/General Osorio.
+It was the first line to be built, back in 1979, with all its stations built underground.
+Line 1 is 18 km long and has 19 stations.

-● Line 2 – Line 2 which is green in color serves the neighboring areas of Rio and the line extends towards north.
-The line operates completely above the ground and runs from Pavuna towards Botafogo.
-It is 24 km long and it covers a total of 25 stations.
+Line 2 – Line 2, which is green in colour, serves the neighbouring areas of Rio and the line extends northwards.
+The line is completely above ground and runs from Pavuna to Botafogo.
+It is 24 km long and has a total of 25 stations.

-● Line 1A is an extension of line2 with most of the stations having island platforms.
+Line 1A is an extension of Line 2, with most stations having island platforms.